dotnet-foundation/wg-membership/member-profiles.md

-# Member Profiles
+# Member Participation Types

-The .NET Foundation welcomes contributions and input from it's many types of member.
+The .NET Foundation welcomes participation and input from it's many types of member.
 The Foundation wants to benefit the whole .NET ecosystem and recognizes that there are many types of technologist within this.

 This document outlines some of the different types of .NET Foundation member.
 It includes:

 * Who are they?
-* What are their contributions?
+* What is their involvement?
 * Which groups would be of interest?
 * Why would they want to join?

 You may identify with a number of the below, and that's great!
 All the more reason to sign up to be a member.

 Committees do have limited membership and different sign up procedures, but all value transparency.
-This means as a member you will have the opportunity to keep up to date with what they are doing, and have the opportunity to have your say and contribute through varying means.
+This means as a member you will have the opportunity to keep up to date with what they are doing, and have the opportunity to have your say and participate through varying means.

 <br/>